zwang695/alexa-skills-list/README.md

 *Alexa, ask Tracker for an overview.*

-Tracker's Election Odds is the premier way to get the inside scoop on who is likely to win the presidential primary nominations, and the presidency itself.
+Tracker's Election Odds is the premier way to get the inside scoop on who is likely to win the U.S. presidency.

 ***